 Remember, having a few of these symptoms doesn’t necessarily prove that you’re an empath in hiding.
 It also doesn’t prove that you’re emotionally or sensitively repressed.
 But it does mean that you should introspect more and examine the possible reasons why you experience such things.

-As an empath, I’ve found that consciously permitting myself to experience discomfort, without attachment, has helped me to become so much more healthier, energized, and psychologically balanced.
+As an empath, I’ve found that consciously permitting myself to experience discomfort, without attachment, has helped me to become so much healthier, energized, and psychologically balanced.
 There are so many things I’d like to share with you about training yourself to become a robust empath.
-Stay tuned for my next empath training article coming out next week.
-You can do this by subscribing (below this article), or following our Facebook page.
+If you would like more in-depth guidance, check out our empath book.

 (For the time being, you might like to read deeper into this topic with some tips I wrote here.)